 Cassie Best shares her top tips on how to make your smoothies delicious and nutritious every time, with healthy recipe ideas and new flavour combinations.

-Start your smoothie with two mugs full of a liquid base.
+Start your smoothie with two mugfuls of a liquid base.
 This can be milk, or a dairy-free alternative such as soya or almond milk, natural or flavoured yogurt, fruit juice, or for a tropical flavoured smoothie, low-fat coconut milk or coconut water.
-It's important to add the liquid to your blender before adding the fruit as this will prevent the blade from getting damaged.
+It's important to add the liquid to your blender before adding the fruit, as this will prevent the blade from getting damaged.

 If you haven't tried a smoothie made from a mixture of fruit and vegetables before, you may be surprised by the flavour.
 The sweetness of fruit blends well with lots of vegetables and makes for a delicious and super-nutritious drink.
 Try making a green smoothie with coconut water, grated apple, kiwi, banana and spinach.
 Other vegetables which work well are grated beetroot or carrot, kale, tomatoes and avocados.